input-output-hk/catalyst-ci/tools/updater/README.md

 ```

 Prior to updating the bundle files, the `updater` CLI will replace all occurrences of `GIT_SHA` with the current commit SHA.
-If you tag images using the commit SHA, this allows dynamically updating the image tag of the application deployment at runtime.
+This allows dynamically updating the image tag of the application deployment at runtime if you tag images using the commit SHA

 [timoni]: https://timoni.sh/